-If you ever went to summer camp as a kid, you likely aren’t surprised to hear the benefits of going to camp and you’ve experienced first-hand the way camp can change you.
-But if you’ve never experienced a summer camp, it can be hard to wrap your head around the idea of sending your kid away for an overnight camp for a week or longer.
+If you ever went to summer camp as a kid, you know the benefits of going to camp.
+You’ve also experienced first-hand the way that a camp can change you.
+If you’ve never experienced a summer camp, it can be hard to wrap your head around the idea.
+After all, sometimes it consists of sending your kid away overnight for a week or longer.
 Here are our top five reasons why your kid should go to camp this summer.

 If you’ve spoken to anyone who is an avid summer camper, you may have heard the phrase “camp friends are the best friends”.
 People who have spent summers away at camp have learned exactly why that is true.
-At school, kids are often attending classes with the same peers year after year, making it hard for them to break out of their normal groups.
-School is hard with social pressures, cliques and a lot of structure and your child may struggle to make friends or find people that they really click with.
+At school, kids are often attending classes with the same peers year after year.
+This makes it hard for them to break out of their normal groups.
+Sometimes, school may be difficult due to cliques and different social pressures.
+These structures and social pressures can make it difficult for your child to find close friends.

-Camp is a place away from all the normal social expectations and pressures that your child may face in the “real world”.
-Summer camp gets kids to come out of their shell and be themselves by encouraging participation in silly activities like skits and campfire songs.
-A strong kind of bonding happens at camp that doesn’t happen anywhere else because kids are living together and experiencing activities that they’ve never tried before.
-Camp friends truly become friends that you keep for the rest of your life because they’ve gotten to know you away from all the structures of life and in your most authentic environment.
+Camp is a place away from all the normal social expectations and pressures.
+It’s a getaway that your child gets from the “real world”.
+Summer camp gets kids to come out of their shell and be themselves.
+It encourages participation in silly activities like skits and campfire songs.
+A strong kind of bonding happens at camp that doesn’t happen anywhere else.
+This happens because kids are living together and experiencing activities that they’ve never tried before.
+Camp friends truly become friends that you keep for the rest of your life.
+They get to know you away from all the structures of life and see you in your most authentic environment.

 A week away at camp may be the very first time your child has spent any period of time away from you longer than just an overnight sleepover.
 This will be their first time having the opportunity to make decisions for themselves without you or their teachers guiding their every move.
 Campers get to decide what they do and don’t want to eat at meals, what activities they want to participate in and more.